 mindfulness is just a band-aid.

 This is one of the reasons I think iBme resonates with me, because it explicitly promotes and explores social justice, equity, interdependence.
-By learning how to celebrate diversity and learn from each other’s experience and getting people to care about each other and be at home in the natural world.
-That is how we achieve liberation.
+By learning how to celebrate diversity and learn from each other’s experience and getting people to care about each other and be at home in the natural world, that is how we achieve liberation.
 It’s not through the capitalist model of individual achievement over social welfare.
 I feel very strongly about this.

 What do you want for the teens attending the Toronto Retreat?[Silence] There are many things.
 [Silence] The first thing that comes to mind is kindness.
 There is this radical acceptance and compassionate community that is fostered on retreat that is often one of the first places where a young person feels they can be totally authentic.
 Not only is it okay to be who they are, it is welcomed.
 Everyone belongs.

-What were asking ourselves as the guides and leaders at iBme is how do we need to make sure our kids are happy and successful?
+What we’re asking ourselves as the guides and leaders at iBme is how do we make sure our kids are happy and successful?
 On retreat and in life.
 A lot of the teens who come on retreat are sensitive, they are deep thinkers, creatives — or just young people wondering where “their people” are.
 And they find this community, everyone unique in their own way, and a sense of belonging that is incredible.
 Many deep friendships form on retreats.

 The dominant ethos is “You can just be yourself.”
 There’s a softening and returning to the body.
 We get a chance to drop in and uncover this fundamental goodness about ourselves.
 The mentors reflect that, the teachings reflect that.

 iBme is so developmentally on-point for teenagers and what they need, neurobiologically, emotionally, socially, pedagogically.
 The emphasis on relational mindfulness is so important.
 The teen brain is wired to value peer approval and developing new relationships.
 That’s a completely developmentally valid and normal part of the adolescent process.